eskander/eskander.github.io/category/markup.md

 ---
 layout: category
-title: Markup
+title: Electronics

 ---

-Another sample category page.
+About electronics and tinkering.